Home » Protein on a Fruit-Based Diet? Know How To Get Enough

 • Fruitarian diet: Fruits

-• Frugivorous diet (“Frugivore Diet”): Fruits, nuts, tubers, seeds and greens
+• Frugivorous diet (“Frugivore Diet”): Fruits, nuts, greens, veggies, seeds,

-• Diet of chimpanzees in the wild (highly frugivorous): Fruits, nuts, tubers, seeds, greens, eggs, insects, rarely crabs and meat
+• Diet of chimpanzees in the wild (highly frugivorous): Fruits, greens, nuts, tubers, seeds, and a small percentage (around 6 %) of animal-based foods like eggs, insects, rarely crabs and meat

 Chimpanzees are frugivores: They get most of their protein from fruits and nuts!